isoaxe/cors-server/functions/README.md

 `HTTP Error: 400, Could not update Cloud Run service proxy. spec.template.spec.containers[0].resources.limits.cpu: Invalid value specified for cpu.`

 There may be two ways to resolve this.
 The first way is to simply delete the function via the Firebase console in the browser.
 Then redeploy, it will fail.
 A second or third redeployment should be successful.
+The function name does not change on redeployment, so don't worry about needing to update it in the apps that use the proxy.

 ---